Chief Abram B. Burnett Family

 ~Gary Wis-Ki-Ge-Amatyuk Jr.

 This information has been documented with the Kansas, Indiana, and Wisconsin State Historical Societies.
-The historic oral stories of great importance have been handed down and gathered from traditional ritual leaders of the Potawatomi Indian tribe.
+The historic oral stories of great importance have been handed down and gathered from traditional spiritual leaders of the Potawatomi Indian tribe.
+Some family photographs can be found documented in the Smithsonian Institute, Denver Library Western History and Geneaology, and the Library of Congress in Washington D.C.